 TRAVEL & TOURISM INDUSTRY COWORKING

 What is a coworking space?
 Offerings vary greatly, but fundamentally they are offices that provide the short-term leasing of desks or private offices in an environment where other resources, such as meeting rooms and kitchens, are shared.
 Individuals and companies utilise these to escape the home office, to avoid leasing commitments, to hold meetings, hold a professional address or a variety of other uses.

 There's nothing new here, no reinventing of the wheel.
 Companies and people have been sharing spaces since forever, but the concept of coworking spaces providing more than just desks and chairs has experienced mind-boggling growth in recent years.

 Coworking spaces differ from more traditional serviced offices with a focus on a warm and welcoming environment where learning and collaboration happens, friends can be made and happiness goes upwards.
 In fact, 89% of people using coworking spaces report being happier for it.

 It’s good news for companies too.
 Coworking is a very cost-effective alternative to taking on long-term leases and other liabilities, especially when a presence is needed in a new city or when future staffing requirements are uncertain.
 There are no headaches of leases, insurance, maintenance and utilities, and less liabilities on your balance sheet.

 It’s because of these factors - and many more - that coworking continues to grow at an astonishing rate.
 Sydney alone has more than 100 spaces with another opening every 23 days, in Melbourne it's 20 days and Australia & New Zealand rank in the top 6 of countries of coworking growth.

 We’re doing something different.
 Coworking in its purest form began as an alternative working environment, with an aim of bringing people together within their community.
-And as it becomes more popular on a global scale, we believe that the fields of travel, tourism, hospitality, aviation and others would be better served around each other, where meaningful connections, contacts and friends can be made.
-The Travel Industry Hub offers coworking and flexible workspace solutions for our industries, and whilst 'niche coworking' is already happening overseas we're launching the very first industry-specific space in this region.
+And as it becomes more popular on a global scale, we believe that the fields of travel, tourism, hospitality, aviation and others would be better served around being around each other, where meaningful connections, contacts and friends can be made.